 But, what might surprise you is that administrators are just as excited about PRO as teachers are.

 As AOEU Founder, Derek Balsley, put it, “For the longest time, finding quality PD platforms for art teachers has been literally impossible.
 Now, there’s a personalized solution for art teachers.
 Admins are jumping on it because they’ve always wanted to give their art teachers high-quality, equitable PD, and now there’s an affordable way to do that!”

-AOEU’s Professional Learning Advisor, Simeon Cardwell, echoed this sentiment.
+AOEU’s District Sales Manager, Simeon Cardwell, echoed this sentiment.
 He told me, “Highlighting that this is an ‘easy button’ for administrators that can save time and provide high-quality ongoing PD is a win/win for both the teachers and the district.”

-You might be wondering how to turn the excitement about Art Ed PRO into a tangible result.
-I asked the AOEU Learning Advisors for some specific tips to help you out.
+You might be wondering how to turn the excitement about PRO into a tangible result.
+I asked the AOEU District Sales Managers for some specific tips to help you out.
 Tapping into their knowledge about what has worked for art teachers in the past, here’s what they told me.

-The price of an individual PRO account is $299/year.
-While, in reality, this is less than a dollar a day, it can feel difficult for art teachers to ask for that much money on their behalf.
+It can feel difficult for art teachers to ask for money on their behalf.
 The truth is, PRO is actually much more affordable than similar platforms for general classroom teachers.

 Before your meeting, it’s a great idea to reach out to other art teachers in your district.
 AOEU’s Chief Growth Officer, E.J.
 Caffaro, spelled out why this is so important.
 “Since art teachers don’t get to see each other very often, they might think they are the only ones who have discovered AOEU.
 Most likely, other art teachers in the district are reading this same article and also thinking about asking their admins for access to PRO.”